Please also check out our Guide to Summer Camp at CWR!

 How do you staff your camp?
 Our summer staff consists of 42 college-age students.
 They love the Lord, love serving young people, and love having fun!
 Many of our summer staff are former CWR campers.
 The summer staff experience is so rewarding that 45-60% of our staff return each summer.
 Each staff member will go through a week and a half of staff training prior to campers arriving.

 Can my child change recreation classes after registration?
-All CWR summer camp sessions will have daily recreation sign ups.
-However, Waterskiing/Wakeboarding, Crafts, and Model Rocketry do require registration beforehand.
-There is the opportunity to indicate interest on the summer registration application.
-Assignments for these activities will be made a few weeks after the initial opening of summer camp registration and will be assigned on the basis of the timestamps on the registration form.
-If your child is assigned one of the requested activities that carry an additional fee, the fee will be added to your ledger and you will be notified of the assignment by email.
+For all grades 7-9 sessions, campers must sign up for a recreation class for Class 1, Class 2, and Class 3.
+There is an optional Waterskiing/Wakeboarding during the freeswim times, Waterskiing/Wakeboarding, Crafts, and Model Rocketry have additional fees.
+All high school CWR summer camp sessions will have daily recreation sign-ups, but Waterskiing/Wakeboarding, Crafts, and Model Rocketry require signing up beforehand.
+You can sign up for activities from your account dashboard.
 If your child does not get one of the requested activities they will be placed on a waiting list for that recreation activity.
 If space becomes available prior to your child coming to camp you will be contacted.

 What is the difference between waterskiing class and free time skiing?
-Waterski class is one of your child’s 3 recreation classes that they will attend each day, for a total of 5 sessions during the week.
+Waterski class is one of your child’s 3 recreation classes that they will attend each day.
 If your child signs up for free time skiing then that will occur during morning or afternoon free swim/field game time (refer to typical daily schedule).
-During all waterski times your child can choose to ski, wakeboard, or kneeboard.
+During all waterski times your child can choose to ski, wakeboard, wake surf, or kneeboard.

 (Camp week, boxcar and number)